Telus revamps Stream+ bundle with Disney+, Amazon Prime

 Telus is revamping its Stream+ bundle with new services and now two tiers, giving customers a choice between a cheaper bundle with ads and a more expensive ad-free bundle.

 The change is pretty significant — Stream+ is going from a bundle with Netflix, Apple TV+ and Discovery+ to one with Netflix, Disney+ and Amazon Prime.
 Not just Prime Video but a full-fledged Prime membership.
-The bundle will continue to include Telus’ TV offerings, now listed as ‘Telus Films & Series’ rather than Telus TV+.
-These include Telus originals, Telus Presents and Storyhive titles.
+The bundle will continue to include Telus’ TV+ offerings and ‘Telus Films & Series,’ which include Telus originals, Telus Presents and Storyhive titles.

 Additionally, Telus will now offer two Stream+ plans, ‘Basic’ and ‘Premium.’
 The Basic plan includes the standard ad-supported versions of Netflix and Disney+, while the ‘Premium’ version gives you Netflix Premium and Disney+ Premium.